 your injuries, you need to demonstrate—at some point—the “reasonableness

 “of the property owner’s actions.
-That’s because, in
+In other words, a property

 The following are some questions that you or your lawyer will want to discuss